fintech-quagga-group/fintech-sector-portfolio-analysis/README.md

 ![DataFrame that holds the daily returns of each stock in the Paytech sector](/Resources/Images/paytech-daily-df.png)
 ![Line plot showing the daily returns of PYPL](/Resources/Images/paytech_daily_plot.png)

-Then we calculate metrics such as the cumulative returns, rolling 21-day average or standard devation, betas, and sharpe ratios.
+Then we calculate metrics such as the cumulative returns, rolling 21-day averages and standard deviations, betas, and sharpe ratios.
 Each metric is visualized to better see how each stock or sector compares to each other.

 ![Composite line plot of cumulative returns for all stocks](/Resources/Images/all-sectors-cumulative-returns.png)
 ![Composite bar plot of sharpe ratios for all stocks](/Resources/Images/all-sectors-sharpe-ratios.png)